LEO19032000/LEO19032000/README.md

 # SQL Currency Management System

 This repository contains SQL scripts designed to create and manage a simple database for handling foreign currency transactions and summaries.
-The database includes the following key functionalities:
+The database includes the following key functionalities

 ## Database Overview